solidean/clean-core/docs/Coding Guidelines.md

 ### Templates & Constraints

 - Use concepts, `requires` constraints, and `static_assert` judiciously.
+- **Prefer `static_assert` in templated code** to produce high-quality error messages, even if less SFINAE-friendly.
+SFINAE is for overload control; minimize overloading in general.
+Exception: view types that are inclusive in what implicitly constructs to them.
 - Prefer `requires` + `static_assert` over SFINAE and pre-C++20 template metaprogramming.
+- **Minimize template bloat:** Use type erasure at key points.
+Balance fast, inlineable hot-path code with reasonable compile times and binary size.
+Techniques include thin templates, vimpl, and type erasure.
 - Explicitly prefix `cc::` even inside the library when taking templated arguments to prevent unintended ADL capture.
 - Non-trivial ADL usage must always be explicitly marked.
 - Use C++23 deducing `this` when it provides clearer or more efficient code: